Thushani-Jayasekera/api-platform/docs/gateway/policies/apikey-authentication.md

 The platform implements comprehensive security measures for API key management:

 #### Secure Hashing
-API keys are securely hashed before being stored in the database using the SHA-256 cryptographic algorithm:
+API keys are securely hashed before being stored in the database using the SHA-256 cryptographic algorithm.
+If the hashing algorithm is not specified, SHA-256 is used by default.

-- **SHA-256**: Fast and secure hashing with salt

-SHA-256 is the only supported hashing algorithm for API keys.

 #### Masked Display
 For security reasons, API keys are masked when displayed in list operations: